neilandersonternal/ECE-2112-PA1/README.md

 ● ```replace()``` - This function replaces occurences of a specified substring within a string to a new substring

 This function is used to remove the spaces in the substrings.
+So for the final output, it is:

 ```python
 def make_username(first_name, last_name):